 Why is this customizable chore chart system so much easier than others?
 Because each day is laid out and it’s EASY TO SEE when everything is done.
 As my kids have grown, I’ve tried different chore charts and ways to keep track of responsibilities.
 Everything else I’ve tried has some element that I am responsible for.

 Which means, there’s still room for Mommy frustration.
 My goal is to remove myself as much as possible from their responsibilities, so they truly become THEIR responsibilities!

-This chore system eliminates all nagging, all reminding and all Mommy frustration!
+This customizable chore chart eliminates all nagging, all reminding and all Mommy frustration!
 This is simple cause and effect.
 Which is by and far, the best way to teach a child to do anything!

 Alright… Let’s break it down, shall we?

-How to Create a Chore System that Works Without Reminding or Nagging
+How to Create a Customizable Chore Chart System that Works Without Reminding or Nagging

 - Pull up a word document, pages in MAC, or just get a paper and pencil.
 Make a list of everything you want your child to accomplish in a day.
 If your child will have different responsibilities on Tuesday then she does on Friday; include every single thing she would need to do in a week or a month, on this first master list.

 - As I said before, no list is too detailed.
 If you don’t want to have to tell your child to eat his breakfast, then include “BREAKFAST” on the list.
 Below is what my list looked like when I first typed it up for the 2018-2019 school year.
 Now, don’t go zoning out on me, because my list has the word Grammar in it.
 We homeschool, so there are a lot of educational tabs in our chart.
 HOWEVER, this system is to teach responsibility, NOT to keep track of homeschooling, so keep reading!